 The Accademia Gallery is the second most visited museum in Florence after the Uffizi Gallery.
 The original statue of Michelangelo’s famous David is what draws so many to the Accademia Gallery.

 Undoubtedly, it is one of the finest museums in the world and is a must-see on any visit to Florence.

 Discover the Palazzo Pitti and Boboli Gardens

-Do not miss the most elegant building of Florence, the Palazzo Pitti.
-Located on the south side of the River Arno (a short walking distance from the Ponte Vecchio), the Palazzo Pitti is a must-visit palace in Florence.
+Don’t miss the most elegant building in Florence — the Palazzo Pitti.
+Located on the south side of the River Arno (a short walking distance from Ponte Vecchio), the Palazzo Pitti is a must-visit palace in Florence.

-Directly behind the Palazzo Pitti are the marvelous Boboli Gardens, one of the greatest open-air museums in Florence.
-The gardens hosting splendid centuries-old oak trees, beautiful fountains and sculptures offer to its visitors a peaceful shelter from the hot sun in summertime.
+Directly behind the Palazzo Pitti are the marvelous Boboli Gardens — one of the greatest open-air museums in Florence.
+The gardens host splendid centuries-old oak trees, beautiful fountains and sculptures that offer visitors peaceful shelter from the hot sun in the summertime.

 Climb to the top of the dome of Florence’s cathedral

-Formally the “Cattedrale di Santa Maria del Fiore”, Florence’s cathedral is must visit attraction.
+Formally the “Cattedrale di Santa Maria del Fiore,” Florence’s cathedral is a must-visit attraction.
 Climb to the top of the Dome and enjoy a bird’s eye view of Florence.